Cryptocurrency will continue to grow and eventually dominate the sports betting industry. Review this guide and don’t get left behind.

-Next we have to set up your Blockchain account which is rather straightforward.
+Next, we have to set up your blockchain account which is rather straightforward.
 Just click the signup button and follow the steps.
-You will want to send any newly purchased cryptocurrency to you Blockchain along with sending it there after cashing out and before putting it back into Coinbase.
+You will want to send any newly purchased cryptocurrency to you Blockchain along with sending it thereafter cashing out and before putting it back into Coinbase.
 Another security measure but one which we see as a requirement for sports bettors.
-Next it is imperative that you request a backup recovery phrase from Blockchain.
+Next, it is imperative that you request a backup recovery phrase from Blockchain.
 If your wallet becomes inaccessible due to password issues it is the sole way to restore it.
 The 12-word passcode also allows compatible apps to import your wallet to if the need should arise.

 Now that your ass is covered with all of these wonderful security blankets, we can start making some Cardi B level money moves.
-First get yourself a Bitcoin address using your Blockchain account under the “Request” tab.
-This will create a window with a bunch of input options which aren’t relevant right now.
+First, get yourself a Bitcoin address using your Blockchain account under the “Request” tab.
+This will create a window with a bunch of input options that aren’t relevant right now.
 The thing we need is the Bitcoin address which Blockchain has generated, a new number should be randomized whenever you receive bitcoins.

 Copy and paste that address, head back to Coinbase and click the “Send” option atop the main menu and paste that bad boy in the “Recipient” slot.
 Click to review your transaction and full send it once you are happy with the specifics.
-You will be directed back to main page with a live status of the transfer to Blockchain with a “complete” readout when confirmed enough times
+You will be directed back to the main page with a live status of the transfer to Blockchain with a “complete” readout when confirmed enough times

-Once the currency is live on your Blockchain it is now secured and ready to be send to your sportsbook, online casino or silk road account, whatever blows your skirt up.
+Once the currency is live on your Blockchain it is now secured and ready to be sent to your sportsbook, online casino or silk road account, whatever blows your skirt up.
 You will first need to acquire a specific address for the betting site you are looking to use.
 Click “Send” on the Blockchain main page, paste the sportsbook address into the “To” section and add the transfer amount.
-Click continue to review your info and that’s that folks, you have successfully added cryptocurrency funds to your sportsbook account.
+Click continue to review your info and that’s that folks, you have successfully added cryptocurrency funds to your sports betting account.

 Withdrawing money is pretty much the same process but in reverse.
 When you request a payout from your book it will ask you to provide a Bitcoin address in which to deposit funds.
 Head over to your Blockchain main page and tap that “Request” button and get yourself a different address than you used to send the money before in order to max out anonymity.
-Copy that new address and send it to you book and request your payout.
+Copy that new address and send it to your book and request your payout.
 From here you can leave it there, move it you Coinbase, use it for something else on another site or send it to you a bank account as USD.
 Coinbase will give you an estimate on how long it will take the funds to make it into your bank account and a flat fee of 1.49%.
 If all checks out, press “Sell Bitcoin” and we’re right back where we started, with some good old American currency in our bank account.